Tricks of the Trade

 Tools

-Referring to the tools at left; the one on the top is a Radio Shack RJ45 crimping tool, and the one on the bottom is from Allen Telephone.
+The tools at left; the one on the top is a Radio Shack RJ45 crimping tool, and the one on the bottom is from Allen Telephone.
 The RS one cost about $15, and the good one was nearly $50.
 One of the reasons for the difference is the crimping die in the Allen tool can be changed.
 This allows the tool to crimp not only RJ45 cat and telephone cables, but special ones like those used on Icom microphone cables.

 Crimp ToolProbably the most used tool is the lowly wiring lug crimp tool.
 Here too, there is a great difference in quality and capability.
-The tool (top right) is made by Thomas & Betts, and one I've owned for 40+ years.
+The tool (top right) is made by Thomas & Betts, and one I've owned for 50+ years.
 The one on the bottom is a $6.95 special from a hardware store.
 Yes, the cheap tool works, but the connections aren't nearly as good as those made by the T&B tool.

 Crimp ToolHere are three more specialized tools.
 The top one is used to crimp D-style connector pins.
 With the die, it was nearly $50 some 20 years ago!
 One thing is for sure, it beats having to solder the pins and melting the connector at the same time.

 The center tool is designed to crimp F connector sleeves.
 Although they aren't often used in amateur radio, the tool can be used to crimp large wiring lugs like those used on welding cables.
+It is also useful for crimping on coaxial connectors, but a specific tool from RF Connection is better yet.

 The bottom tool is from West Mountain Radio, and is for Anderson Power Pole connectors.
 It handles 15, 30, and 45 amp units, which are the most common ones used by amateurs.
 The larger PP120 and PP180 can be crimped with the aforementioned F connector tool.

-While I'm on the subject here's another wiring trick.
+While we're on the subject here's another wiring trick.
 After-market sound system wire, and welding cable are what's referred to as high strand.
 All this means is, the wire itself is comprised of a large number of smaller strands which makes the wire very flexible.
 It also wicks solder as a result.
 Unless you own a solder dip pot, you shouldn't attempt to solder high strand cable.
 If you do, you run the risk of wicking the solder past the crimp.
 If the wire is subject to vibration, which it is in a vehicle, this is the first place the wire will fail.
 Therefore, it behooves you to have the correct crimping tool to do the job right!

 ☜Return☜